sanjar-notes/databases/home/4_resource_itineraries/3-scaler-dbms-free/7-SQL-Commands/9-GROUP-BY.md

 ## `GROUP BY` multiple columns
 This is not something very different or fundamental.
-We use "concatenated value" of columns as the grouping criteria, instead of just one column.
+We use "serial matching" (i.e. concatenated value or concatenated similarity hashes) of columns as the grouping criteria, instead of just one column.

 Syntax:
 ```sql